-Defined as an act that endangers the psychological, emotional, intellectual, and/or physical health and/or safety of a student, or that destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group, team, or organization.
+Defined as an act that endangers the psychological, emotional, intellectual, and/or physical health and/or safety property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group, team, or organization.
 Additionally, any act that places a student in a subservient role within an organization is considered hazing.
 Participation or consensual cooperation by the individual(s) being hazed does not excuse the violation.
 Failing to intervene to prevent, failing to discourage, and failing to report those acts may also violate this code.